-Mitchell school has 37 classrooms, with 10 of them being portables.
+Mitchell has 37 classrooms, with 10 of them being portables.
 It has a multipurpose room, a library, and an administration building, a computer lab and science lab.
 The main campus was built in 1965 and was modernized in 1999.
 A hard-working custodial and district maintenance staff ensures that the repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.
-The school is kept clean daily with heavy, or deep cleaning done during school breaks.
+The school is kept clean daily with heavy or deep cleaning done during school breaks.
 It is a clean and well-maintained school.
 Monthly site inspections are routinely done at Mitchell School.

 School administrators walk the campus and complete the Sulphur Springs Union School District Facilities Cleanliness Form and the Safety Inspection Checklist Report.
 If there are any concerns, a district work order is submitted for repair or monitoring.
-Again, if any items need to be addressed, a district work order is submitted and promptly addressed.
 Reports from these campus walks are forwarded to the district office and have found Mitchell School to be a clean and safe place for students to learn.

-The overall rating for Mitchell Community School falls into 99.70%, for a rating of Exemplary.
 There are no planned updates or improvements scheduled at this time for Mitchell.